Burger King launches new Spongebob menu ahead of film’s release

 “This latest partnership with The SpongeBob™ Movie might just be our most exciting menu yet, with four delicious menu innovations, one-of-a-kind kids toys, and exclusive packaging including two special edition BK crowns.”

-Burger King isn’t the only fan-favorite resutarant that’s offering a special menu for a limited time.
+Burger King isn’t the only fan-favorite restaurant offering a special menu for a limited time.
 In honor of the holidays, McDonald’s just launched its Grinch Meal, featuring the new Dill Pickle “Grinch Salt” McShaker Fries.

 The fries come in a bag with a side of dill pickle seasoning, allowing the customer to decide how sour they want the dish to be.